[Reviewed and updated June 17, 2022]

-This coming Sunday is Father’s Day, a day set aside for honoring one’s own father and for celebrating fatherhood.
+This coming Sunday is Father’s Day, a day set aside for honoring one’s own father (or father figure) and for celebrating fatherhood.
 But for those who are separated from or mourning the loss of a father or grandfather, or fathers mourning the loss of a child or grandchild, this can be instead a most difficult day to endure.
 If you find yourself or someone you love in these circumstances, know that you are not alone.

 For practical suggestions on how to cope with grief and loss on Father’s Day ~ or on how to better understand and support a father in grief ~ I invite you to read one or more of the articles listed below.
 Just click on the titles listed to read more ~ and please feel free to add your own suggestions in the Comments section below:

 To Those Forgotten on Father's Day by Andy Gillette - "Father’s Day.
 It’s usually a day when dads can relax, laying down their burden for a moment.